John Rauch: Professional football coaching career

 Returning to the NFL the following year, Rauch served as backfield coach for the Atlanta Falcons, but then resigned on February 18, 1976, to become offensive coordinator of the expansion Tampa Bay Buccaneers.
-That tenure would prove to be short after Rauch had repeated conflicts with head coach John McKay, over McKay's demand to only utilize the I-formation that Rauch felt could not be successful in the NFL.
+That tenure would prove to be short after Rauch had repeated conflicts with head coach John McKay, over McKay's demand to only utilize the I-formation that Rauch rightfully thought could not be successful in the NFL.
 After a successful 334 total yards game against the Dolphins with Rauch and quarterback, Steve Spurrier, calling the plays, McKay commented that there wasn't anything they did in the game that they couldn't have done out of the I-formation.
 McKay called the plays the next week out of the I with no success, but complained about the offense's performance.
 Rauch had had enough with McKay and resigned.

 The same day he resigned from Tampa, Rauch returned to Atlanta to work under interim coach Pat Peppler, but the staff was not retained after the team won three of its final nine games.

 Desiring to live in the Tampa area, Rauch was intent on at least "semi-retirement" in 1977.
 Later in the same year, Rauch became aware of problems with the football program at a local school, Admiral Farragut Academy in St. Petersburg, Florida.
 He contacted the school and offered to help find a coach for the then-struggling program.
 When his search proved fruitless, Rauch felt an obligation to the school, and accepted the position as head coach for one season, on September 10, 1977; during that time, a successor was found.
 He also served as director of the short-lived Canadian-American Bowl, a postseason all-star game.
 Rauch also served as a part-time writer for the St. Petersburg Independent, a local newspaper that had him cover his old team, the Raiders, when they reached Super Bowl XV.
 Upon the arrival of the United States Football League, Rauch returned to professional football as the Tampa Bay Bandits' director of operations.